Mircea-s-classes/ai-hardware-project-proposal-ai-ai-captain/presentations/README.md

 This folder contains all of the presentations created for the class project.

-## Completion Date
-*Final project presentation completed on: **[Add your date here]***

 ## Files

+- **Project Proposal**
+  *Completion Date:* **November 19**
-- **Project Proposal** – Initial project presentation introducing the team members, hardware used, and overall project goals.
+  Initial project presentation that introduces the team members and includes the hardware used and the goal of the project.

+- **Project Midterm**
+  *Completion Date:* **December 9, 2025**
-- **Project Midterm** – Second project presentation covering progress so far, problems encountered, proposed solutions, and methods moving forward.
+  Second project presentation that covers the progress obtained so far.
+It also details the problems, proposed solutions, and methods going forward.